johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 <p align = 'center'>
   <img src="/images/Cluster/Log Preview Cluster2.PNG?raw=true" width="50%" height="50%">
 </p>
 This is a much more intuitive view!
 We can see visually how some of our log responses are translating into different clusters.
-Lets zoom in on an area:
+Lets zoom in on a section of the column...

 ## Interpretation:
 Zooming in on the pink colored clusters, we can see that they have very low gamma readings, and our density log (green) is reading **very** low.
 This is a common response of salt, these are salt beds and they cause a host of issues for operators all around the world.
 One of which we can actually see here, note how our green RHOB log appears to read erratically around these beds, this is due to poor borehole conditions caused by these salts.